-The Department follows guidelines for Workers" Compensation as outlined by the Vermont Department of Labor and Industry Workers" Compensation Laws.
-A copy of the Workers" Compensation Law is available in the City's Human Resource Area.
+The Department follows guidelines for Workers' Compensation as outlined by the Vermont Department of Labor and Industry Workers' Compensation Laws.
+A copy of the Workers' Compensation Law is available in Human Resources.

-An employee has the right, under State Statute, to file a Workers" Compensation Claim up to six (6) months after an injury.
+An employee has the right, under State Statute, to file a Workers' Compensation Claim up to six (6) months after an injury.

 An employee injured on the job is entitled to coverage for all reasonably necessary medical services and supplies.
 The Department and/or the Carrier reserve the right to require an independent medical examination (IME) and/or doctor's certificate at any time, at the City's expense.
-The employee shall have the right to have a physician present at such examination paid for by himself/herself.
+The employee shall have the right to have a physician present at such examination paid for by themself.
 Refusal to cooperate with an IME may jeopardize coverage of additional benefits.
 Medical benefit payments are subject to approval by the Carrier.